Pauli channels can be estimated from syndrome measurements in quantum error correction: Results

 Naturally, the distance of a data-syndrome code cannot be larger than that of the underlying quantum code.
 Furthermore, it is not hard to see from the definitions that the pure distance of a data-syndrome code is the minimum of its distance and the pure distance of the underlying stabilizer code.
 Thus, the pure distance is limited primarily by the underlying quantum code.

 All in all, measurement errors and data errors can be treated in a unified way, analogous to a standard stabilizer code.

-\subsection{Identifiability results for quantum codes}
+\subsubsection{Identifiability results for quantum codes}

 Now we extend the identifiability results from classical to quantum data-syndrome codes, by applying analogous arguments to the phase space representation.
-The explicit example of the 5-qubit code is discussed in Appendix~\ref{sec:5qubit_code}.
+The explicit example of the toric code is discussed in \Cref{sec:ToricCodeExample}.

 We consider a quantum data-syndrome code on $n$ qubits and $m$ measurement bits, and set $N \coloneqq 2n+m$.
 Similar to the classical case, we consider an error model described by independent channels on some selections of qubits and measurement bits.
 We also allow that some of the channels contain only $X$- or $Z$-errors on some qubits.
 Thus, in the phase space representation, we consider a set of \emph{channel supports} $\Chanset \subseteq 2^{[N]}$, and for each $\chanset \in \Chanset$ an error distribution $P_\chanset: 2^{[N]} \mapsto [0,1]$ that is only supported on $2^\chanset$, where we again identify binary vectors in $\mathbb{F}_2^N$ with subsets of $[N]$.
 Since the total error is a sum of independently occurring errors, the total error distribution is again given by a Boolean convolution,